 Designing an appetizing menu

 It’s up to you.
-For a classic showcase site, you can, for example, design a menu redirecting to the About, Services, Blog and Contact pages.
+For a classic showcase site, you can, for example, design a menu redirecting to the About, Services, Blog, and Contact pages.

 Regarding the presentation of the navigation links included in your menu, several options are available:

-• In order not to overload it too much, you can, for example, set up a drop-down menu.
+- In order to not overload it too much, you can, for example, set up a drop-down menu.

-• If you host a lot of content (products, blog posts etc.), a mega menu might be appropriate.
+- If you host a lot of content (products, blog posts, etc.), a mega menu might be appropriate.

-• If you want to add a little design flair, you can surf the wave of hamburger menus, as long as it doesn’t degrade the user experience.
+- If you want to add a little design flair, you can surf the wave of hamburger menus, as long as it doesn’t degrade the user experience.
 In this case, the menu only reveals itself when the user hovers or clicks on it.

-• Finally, adding effects to menu links can make them easier to read and help your visitor find their way around.
+- Finally, adding effects to menu links can make them easier to read and help your visitor find their way around.
 For example, hover effects such as changing the color of a link or underlining can be added.
 But beware of their appearance on mobile devices (smartphone and tablet).

 Think responsive